Dhaka’s air 2nd worst in the world | The Asian Age Online, Bangladesh

-The city had a score of 164 at 08:01am, indicating that the air quality was ‘unhealthy’.
+It had a score of 178 at 08:11am, indicating that the air quality was ‘unhealthy’.

-Thailand’s Chiang Mai and Poland’s Krakow occupied the first and third spots respectively with scores of 203 and 161 respectively.
+China’s Shenyang and Beijing occupied the first and third spots respectively with scores of 188 and 166.

-Scores between 201 and 300 is classified as ‘very unhealthy’.
+Scores between 201 and 300 are classified as ‘very unhealthy’.
 If the score is between 301 and 500, then it is classified as ‘hazardous’.

 Leave Your Comments